 12. Stay honest with each other.

 Talk about your feelings of fear, insecurity, jealousy, apathy, whatsoever.
-If you try to hide anything from your partner, that secret will sooner or later swallow you up from inside out.
+If you try to hide anything from your partner, that secret will sooner or later swallow you up from the inside out.
 Don’t try to deal with things all by yourself.
 Be open and honest with each other.
-Let your partner help you and give you the support you need. it’s better to look at the problem during its initial stage than to only disclose it when it’s all too late.
+Let your partner help you and give you the support you need.
+It’s better to look at the problem during its initial stage than to only disclose it when it’s all too late.

-17. Stay positive.
+18. Stay positive.

 One good trick to staying positive is to be grateful all the time.
 Be thankful that you have someone to love — someone who also loves you back.
 Be thankful for the little things, like the hand-made letter that arrived safely in your mailbox the other day.
 Be thankful for each other’s health and safety.

 19. Keep each other updated on each other’s friends and family.